Newnan, Georgia: Arts and culture

 The city is home to one of the few Georgia counties with a museum that focuses mainly on African-American history.
 The Coweta County African American Heritage Museum and Research Center, or Caswell House, was opened in July 2003 in a donated mill village house once owned by Ruby Caswell.
 The museum sits on Farmer Street on an old, unmarked slave cemetery.
 It has collected hundreds of family genealogical records by interviewing residents and going through the census records.
 The museum also houses the Coweta Census Indexes from 1870 to 1920.

-The first Black library in the county was the Sara Fisher Brown Library.
+The first black library in the county was the Sara Fisher Brown Library.
 Built in the 1950s, the library has since been converted into the Community Action For Improvement Center.

-The Farmer Street Cemetery is the largest slave cemetery in the South, and may be the largest undisturbed one in the nation.
+The Farmer Street Cemetery is the largest slave cemetery in the South.
 It is within the city limits of Newnan.

-The Boots On the Ground (song) is strongly associated with the Boots On the Ground soul line dance created by Newnan native Jaterrious Trésean Little, aka Trè Little.
+The song "Boots On the Ground" is strongly associated with the Boots On the Ground soul line dance created by Newnan native Jaterrious Trésean Little (a.k.a.
+Trè Little).